The Melting Pot (restaurant): History

 The first Melting Pot opened in April 1975 in Maitland, Florida - a suburban city of the Orlando Metropolitan Area - and it had only three items on its menu.
-With permission from the original owners, Mark and Mike Johnston opened The Melting Pot of Tallahassee, Florida, in 1979.
+With permission from the original owners, Mark and Mike Johnston opened The Melting Pot of Tallahassee, Florida in 1979.
 In 1984, the Johnston brothers purchased all rights to the Melting Pot brand and expanded the business into a franchise.
-As of February 2024, the chain currently has about 93 locations in the United States, 15 of which are in Florida.
-The restaurant actively solicits additional franchisees.

-As of July 2023, there is also one location remaining in Canada, located in Edmonton.
+As of May 2026, the chain currently has 95 locations in the United States, 15 of which are in Florida.
+As of May 2026, there is also one location in Canada, located in Edmonton.

+In 2023, the company began selling food products online, in partnership with Omaha Steaks, and in some major grocery chains.

 Design

-The restaurants' interiors are designed using dark red and black colors.
-They are dimly lit; all seating is mostly in booths, with private booths away from the main room.

 In April 2023, Melting Pot Restaurants had plans to remodel a store per week, to offer a more open dining room layout.
 This initiative was being called "Melting Pot Evolution" and was aimed at standardizing the restaurant's look, as the decor of some locations had not changed since the 1980's.